catchpoint/WebPageTest/docs/Metrics/TimeToInteractive.md

 At any point in time this is the number of outstanding requests.

 ## Time to Consistently Interactive Calculation
-1. Start looking for TTI at the *first contentful paint*
+1. Start looking for TTI at the larger of *first contentful paint* or *DOM Content Loaded*
 2. Look for the first *interactive window* where there is a contiguous period of 5 seconds fully contained within the interactive window with no more than 2 *in-flight requests*
-3. TTI is the start of the *interactive window* from step 2 or the *first contentful paint*, whichever is later
+3. TTI is the start of the *interactive window* from step 2 or the search starting point, whichever is later

 ## Time to First Interactive Calculation
-1. Start looking for TTI at the *first contentful paint*
+1. Start looking for TTI at the larger of *first contentful paint* or *DOM Content Loaded*
 2. Look for the first *interactive window* where there is a contiguous period of 5 seconds fully contained within the interactive window regardless of the number of *in-flight requests*
-3. TTI is the start of the *interactive window* from step 2 or the *first contentful paint*, whichever is later
+3. TTI is the start of the *interactive window* from step 2 or the search starting point, whichever is later